Materials-Consortia/schemas/defs/v1.2/prefixes/si/gibi.md

     "title": "gibi",
     "symbol": "Gi",
     "display-symbol": "Gi",
-    "description": "The gibi prefix as a dimensionless multiple of 2\u00b3\u2070 is one of a set of recommended prefixes in the International System of Units (SI), 9th Edition for refering to powers of 2.", "resources": [
+    "description": "The gibi prefix as a dimensionless multiple of 2\u00b3\u2070 is one of a set of recommended prefixes in the International System of Units (SI), 9th Edition for referring to powers of 2.", "resources": [
         {
             "relation": "Definition in the International System of Units (SI), 9th Edition",